About non-Atheists view of Atheism

 Islam; most Americans in the deep south are conservative Protestants; most

-Canadians in Quebec are at least nominal Roman Catholics, etc. One's belief are largely an
+Canadians in Quebec are at least nominal Roman Catholics, etc. One's beliefs on religious topics are largely an

 accident of birth.